 ICOS is a Linux-based network operating system (OS) backed by Broadcom.
 ICOS software runs on a variety of platforms and is ideal for Layer 2/3 switching solutions for data center.
 It is a solid, programmable and most widely deployed OS suited for enterprise and data center, enabling seamless integration to Next Gen Open programmable networks.
 Moreover, ICOS supports easy configuration and management through open source server based tools.
 And it offers full industry standard CLI and linux command shells for configuration management.
 Meanwhile, ICOS also boost advance feature-sets for enterprise and data center, all in one common code with a choice of Linux, Industry standard CLI or programmatic interface.

 The major difference lies in the software choice.
-Option 1 with ONIE installer create a flexible installation environment, so users can opt for a 3rd party network OS that based on their own preference.
+Option 1 and Option 2 have been installed with open source software.
+Users can receive tech support from FS and the software vendors.
+But note that, Cumulus Linux uses automation tools like Ansible to manage network infrastructure and configurations.
+This can greatly reduce OPEX and increase operation efficiency.
+While ICOS is a CLI-oriented network OS with the full layer 2 and layer 3 feature set of the Broadcom data plane.
+Option 3 with ONIE installer create a flexible installation environment, so users can opt for a 3rd party network OS that based on their own preference.
 This helps avoiding vendors lock-in while successfully enhance network agility.
-Option 2 40G switch with preloaded Broadcom ICOS ideally separates data plane and control plane, making provision and modify network way easier.
-Moreover, option 1 is $829 cheaper than the one with ICOS since it doesn’t have a built-in OS.
 So if you already have a target network OS, just get 40G switch with ONIE as a bare metal switch then install the OS you desire.
-Or if programmability is critical for your business growth and traditional method of management is no longer adequate to scale at the rate required, 40G switch with ICOS could be the best fit.
+Or if programmability is critical for your business growth and traditional method of management is no longer adequate to scale at the rate required, 40G switch with Cumulus Linux or ICOS could be the best fit.

 Here are some frequently asked questions towards N8000-32Q 40G switch.
 We explain each to help you get a better understanding of its features and functions.